elpaco-escience/scikit-talk/README.md

 ## Installation

-scikit-talk can be installed from PyPI:
+Scikit-talk can be installed from PyPI:

 ```console
 python3 -m pip install scikit-talk